I'm a Celebrity...Get Me Out of Here! (British TV series) series 24

-Twenty-fourth series of I'm a Celebrity...Get Me Out of Here!

 I'm a Celebrity...Get Me Out of Here! returned for its twenty-fourth series on 17 November 2024 on ITV.
 The series was again filmed in Murwillumbah, New South Wales, with Ant & Dec returning to present the series.
 It was also confirmed that the show's spin-off would return, four years after being axed.
 It was given the new title I'm a Celebrity: Unpacked and was presented by Joel Dommett, alongside Sam Thompson and Kemi Rodgers.

 On 8 December 2024, Danny Jones was declared the winner of the series, and ultimately the new "King of the Jungle", with Coleen Rooney and Rev. Richard Coles finishing in second and third place respectively.
 Jones is notably the second member of McFly to win the series, following his bandmate Dougie Poynter, who won the series in 2011.

 Production

 Following the conclusion of the previous series, ITV confirmed that the show would return for a twenty-fourth series in November 2024.
 Prior to the beginning of the series, it was reported that the show would not feature any politicians on the series, following the controversy surrounding the casting of Matt Hancock and Nigel Farage in the previous two series respectively.
 Ant & Dec said they "think [the show should] do a year without politicians".

 Prior to the beginning of the twenty-fourth series, it was announced that the programme's spin-off show, that regularly featured behind-the-scenes footage as well as interviews with contestants after they had been eliminated, would return after previously being axed in 2020.
 I'm a Celebrity: Unpacked was subsequently announced as the new companion show, with Joel Dommett, who hosted the previous spin-off I'm a Celebrity: Extra Camp until its axe, announced as the host, alongside Sam Thompson, who won the previous series of I'm a Celebrity, and Kemi Rodgers.
 The first trailer for the series premiered on 13 October 2024, and featured hosts Ant & Dec wearing lab coats and conducting experiments that resemble the bushtucker trials on various dummies at an "I'm a Celebrity..." test facility.